+Having a baby isn't always as easy as you think - even for a man.
 A sperm count of fewer than 15 million per millilitre of semen is considered low, and a sperm count of fewer than 5 million is considered poor.
 So if your partner has a low or poor sperm count, it may be a sign that he is infertile.

 If you have questions about fertility or are having trouble getting pregnant, the first step should be to talk to your doctor.
 He or she can help you figure out what's causing the problem and what treatment options might be best for you.